godeps/opus/README.md

 - ✅ encode and decode raw PCM data to raw Opus data
 - ✅ useful when you control the recording device, _and_ the playback
 - ✅ decode .opus and .ogg files into raw audio data ("PCM")
-- ✅ reuse the system libraries for opus decoding (libopus)
+- ✅ fully self-contained (no external libopus dependency needed)
-- ✅ works easily on Linux, Mac and Docker; needs libs on Windows
+- ✅ works easily on Linux, Mac, Windows, and Docker (thanks to WASM)
 - ❌ does not _create_ .opus or .ogg files (but feel free to send a PR)
 - ❌ does not work with .wav files (you need a separate .wav library for that)
-- ❌ no self-contained binary (you need the xiph.org libopus lib, e.g. through a package manager)
+- ✅ self-contained binary (WASM build of libopus included)
-- ❌ no cross compiling (because it uses CGo)
+- ✅ cross-compiling is straightforward (CGo removed)

 Good use cases: